Academic Integrity, Ethics, and Conduct

 Removal from Class

 Students are expected to conduct themselves in a manner that does not distract from or disrupt the educational pursuits of others.
 Should an instructor determine that a student’s conduct is distracting or disruptive to the educational environment in the classroom, the instructor may request the disruptive student to leave the class immediately.
 Such students may not return to the classroom until they have met with the instructor and offered assurances that they can conduct themselves in an appropriate manner.
 The instructor reserves the right to inform the Dean of the Gayle Bolt Price School of Graduate Studies as soon as possible.
-If the student is dismissed from the class permanently because of disruptive behavior or other violations of the Code of Student Conduct, the student’s final grade will follow the grading period for a “W” or a “WP/WF,” depending on the date of dismissal.
+If the student is dismissed from the class permanently because of disruptive behavior or other violations of the Code of Student Conduct, the student’s final grade will follow the grading period for a “W”.

 In the event a student refuses to remove him/herself upon request, the instructor should contact University Police immediately, or in the case of an offsite facility, local law enforcement.